iamssen/copy-github-directory/README.md

 Just use it with `npx` command.

-But, if you install, you can get the short command `ghdir` instead of `generate-github-directory`.
+But, if you install (`npm install -g generate-github-directory`), you can get the short command `ghdir` instead of `generate-github-directory`.

 # Command